 The Coach House Spa

-Today's greatest stained-glass artist, Brian Clarke, was commissioned to bring his unique magic to Beaverbrook with the brief to create a quintessentially English spa.
+Today's greatest stained-glass artist, Brian Clarke, was commissioned to bring his unique magic to creating Beaverbrook’s spa.
 The result was what the German's call Gesamtkunstwerk; art that embraces everything in the space, and makes the space itself a work of art.

 SIR FRANK'S BAR

 Once dubbed, "The Flower Huntress", the Victorian botanical artist, Marianne North, travelled across the globe to capture botanical wonders of the world on paper.
 Her paintings of exotic, and often rare, plants and flowers became Britain's finest collection of botanical art, and many of her works now hang proudly in Sir Frank's Bar.

 Installed above the doorway of the entrance to the Italian gardens, next to the Library, is a rare, original, autonomous stained-glass panel entitled “Engel” (1958) by Jean Cocteau (1889-1963), the renowned poet, playwright, visual artist and avant-garde filmmaker.
 He began writing aged 10, and was a published poet by 16.
 “Poets don’t draw”, he once quipped about his artworks, “They unravel their handwriting and then tie it up again, but differently.”
 “Engel” depicts an angel, a symbol close to Cocteau’s heart.
 He wrote: “We shelter an angel within us.
 We must be the guardians of that angel.”

 Hanging in the lobby of The House is a tapestry by celebrated artist, Gerhard Richter.
 The work, entitled Abdu, is one of a group of four enormous tapestries created by the artist in 2009.
 It is based on one of his previous works, Abstract Painting (724-4), and fuses the ancient Arab art of carpet weaving with high tech sophistication.